You're Next: Plot

-The film opens with a couple, Talia and Erik Harson, having sex.
+A couple, Talia and Erik Harson, have sex.
 After a shower, Erik finds the message "you're next" written on the window in Talia's blood, and her body lying dead on the ground.
-An attacker wearing a lamb mask kills Erik with a machete.
+An intruder wearing a lamb mask kills Erik with a machete.

 Erin accompanies her boyfriend, Crispian Davison, to a family dinner at their vacation home in rural Missouri.
 Present are Crispian's parents Aubrey and Paul, Crispian's older brother Drake and his wife Kelly, Crispian's younger brother Felix and his girlfriend Zee, and Crispian's younger sister Aimee and her boyfriend Tariq.

-During dinner, a man in a tiger mask shoots crossbow bolts through the window, one of which hits and kills Tariq.
+During dinner, an assailant in a tiger mask shoots crossbow bolts through the window, one of which hits and kills Tariq.
 The others try to contact the police, but discover that their cell phone reception has been jammed.
-Aimee runs outside to get help, but runs into a Garrote wire, lethally slicing her throat.
+Aimee runs outside to get help, but runs into a garrote wire, fatally slashing her throat.
 A distraught Aubrey retreats to her bedroom, but another intruder in a fox mask kills her with a machete before writing "you're next" in blood on the wall.

 Kelly flees the house and goes to Erik's house nearby, where she finds his corpse.
 Lamb kills her by ramming an axe into the side of her head.
 Crispian leaves the house to look for help.
 Tiger attacks Erin but she stabs his arm, then smashes his kneecap and bludgeons him to death with a meat tenderizer.

-Paul finds sleeping bags, food wrappers, and bottles of urine in the closet, indicating that the killers have been hiding out in the house for some time.
+Paul finds sleeping bags, food wrappers, and bottles of urine in the closet, indicating that the perpetrators have been hiding out in the house for some time.
 He presents this evidence to Felix and Zee, proclaiming that this was a targeted attack and not a random act of violence.
 Fox then approaches from behind and slits his throat.
-Felix and Zee emotionlessly watch him die, before Felix admonishes Fox for having killed his father right in front of him; the murderers are in fact assassins hired by Felix and Zee to murder the family so the two could collect their inheritance.
+Felix and Zee emotionlessly watch him die, before Felix admonishes Fox for having killed his father right in front of him; the murderers are revealed as assassins hired by Felix and Zee to murder the family so the two could collect their inheritance.
 Meanwhile, Lamb finds Tiger's corpse and becomes enraged.
 He discovers a wounded Drake, but retreats after Erin stabs him in the back with a screwdriver.
 While setting up nail traps, Erin explains to Zee that she grew up in a survivalist compound, where she learned combat and survival skills.
 While they are looking for tools to use as weapons, Felix reveals to Drake that Kelly has been killed.
 He then stabs Drake to death with several screwdrivers.